notcome/Liu.MS/contact.markdown

 ## E-mail
-I own this domain name [liu.ms](http://liu.ms) a combination of my family name “liu”「刘」and my given name "min sheng"「闽晟」.
+I own this domain name [liu.ms](http://liu.ms) a combination of my family name _liu_「刘」and my given name _min sheng_「闽晟」.
 Practically, any address at this domain should reach my mailbox, but I prefer people choosing to the following addresses based on the accompanying descriptions: